tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 <u>Opportunities for Tari</u>

 - Tari should implement Mimblewimble, *Scriptless Script*s and the MuSig Schnorr signature scheme
-- Mimblewimble *Scriptless Script*s could be combined with a federated node (or masternode), similar to that being developed by Counterparty
+- Mimblewimble *Scriptless Script*s could be combined with a federated node (or masternode), similar to that being developed by Counterparty, but with improved consensus

 ---